Management Policy Corporate Governance

 Activities conducted by the Nomination and Compensation Committee and the Board of Directors in the process of deciding the amount of officers' remuneration and other matters

-Activities conducted by the Nomination and Compensation Committee and the Board of Directors in the process of deciding the amount of officers’ remuneration, among other matters, for the current fiscal year are as follows.
+Activities conducted by the Nomination and Compensation Committee and the Board of Directors in the process of deciding the amount of officers’ remuneration, among other matters, for the FY2024 are as follows.

 (Nomination and Compensation Committee)

-The Nomination and Compensation Committee held five meetings in the current fiscal year.
-It was requested that the committee discuss the structure of the remuneration for Directors, the allocation of remuneration to individual Directors and the introduction of a stock-based compensation plan for executive directors and provided advice.
+The Nomination and Compensation Committee held three meetings in the FY2024.
+It was requested that the committee discuss the allocation of remuneration to individual Directors and the parsonnel evaluation and provided advice.

 (Board of Directors)

-At a meeting held on June 28, 2023, the Board of Directors adopted a resolution about the remuneration for Directors (excluding Directors who are members of the Audit & Supervisory Committee) for the current fiscal year.
+At a meeting held on June 26, 2024, the Board of Directors adopted a resolution about the remuneration for Directors (excluding Directors who are members of the Audit & Supervisory Committee) for the FY2024.

 Basic Views on Internal Control System